puppetlabs/puppet-docs/source/puppet/5.5/modules_fundamentals.markdown

 Modules must have a [valid name](#allowed-module-names) and be located in [modulepath][modulepath].
 Puppet automatically loads all content from every module in the modulepath, making classes, defined types, and plug-ins (such as custom types or facts) available.
 To learn more about how to classes, defined types, and plug-ins, see the related topics.

 You can download and install modules written by Puppet or the Puppet community from the Puppet Forge.
-Every Puppet user should also expect to write at least some of their own modules.
+You should also expect to write at least some of your own modules.

 Related topics: